Sample Efficient Reinforcement Learning in Mixed Systems through Augmented Samples and Its Applications to Queueing Networks: Experiments

 \subsection{Two-Phase Criss-Cross Network:}

 To further evaluate the power of ASG beyond the tabular setting, We combine ASG with Deep Q-network \citep{MniKavSil_13} named DQN-ASG and evaluate it on a more complicated variant of the Criss-Cross network presented in Fig.~\ref{fig:criss-two}, where class $3$ jobs have two phases.
 Class $3$ jobs at phase $1$ become phase $2$ after being processed with probability $1-p,$ leave the system with probability $p;$ and class $3$ jobs at phase $2$ leave the system after completed processing.
-Results in Fig.~\ref{fig:criss-two-re} indicate that combing ASG with DQN also has a signiﬁcant improvement on the performance, and our method only needs $100$ episodes to achieve a near-optimal policy.
+Results in Fig.~\ref{fig:criss-two-re} indicate that combining ASG with DQN also has a significant improvement on the performance, and our method only needs $100$ episodes to achieve a near-optimal policy.
 We also remark here that the training time for {\em DQN-ASG} is three times faster than the baseline ($4$ hours v.s. $12$ hours).
 In the simulation, all the parameters are set to be the same as those in the previous case, and we use $p=0.8$.
+Both the criss-cross and two-phase criss-cross networks are continuous-time Markov chains (CTMCs).
+We use the standard uniformization \citep{Put_14,Ser_79} approach to simulate them using discrete-time Markov chains (DTMCs).